-RBI increases repo rate by 35 basis points to 6.25%
+RBI increases repo rate by 35 basis points to 6.25%, pegs GDP growth at 6.8%

 The repo rate is the interest rate at which the central bank lends money to commercial banks.

-RBI Governor Shaktikanta Das made the announcement after the central bank’s bi-monthly monetary policy meeting.
+At a press conference, RBI Governor Shaktikanta Das made the announcement after the central bank’s bi-monthly monetary policy meeting.

 This is the fifth hike in the repo rate since May.
 The central bank had raised the repo rate by 50 basis points to 5.9% in September.